Click2Cloud/Azure-Migrate/assess-and-migrate/partsunlimited-db-legacy.md

 # PartsUnlimited Database Assessment
+* WWI has its own E-Commerce Platform where they sell WWI Brand Merchandise​
+* This WWI infrastructure is on on-premise​
+* WWI wants to migrate their workload on Azure cloud.

-The database that will be migrated is hosted on a Windows server 2016.
+The database that will be migrated is hosted on a Windows 7.

 Technologies used:
- - Microsoft SQL Server 2019
+ - Microsoft SQL Server 2005

 ## Steps for Application Discovery